-Hey folks, I’m Harris Schachter, a full-time marketer with a mountain bike addiction.
+Hiya, I’m Harris Schachter, a full-time marketer with a mountain bike addiction.
 I’ve earned a Master’s in Internet Marketing and an undergrad degree in Psychology.
-I’m also a certified product owner, certified usability and user experience analyst, and am the Director of Marketing at Home Care Delivered.
-Before that, I managed the SEO and content marketing channels at Capital One.
+I’m a certified product owner, certified usability and user experience analyst, and am Co-Founder and Head of Marketing at Lend-Grow.
+Previously, I served as Director of Marketing at a medical supply company, and SEO Manager at Capital One.

 I also consult for businesses of any size around the country in addition to SEO in Richmond.
 I don’t see it as work so much as a genuine passion.
 I’m interested and skilled in SEO, SEM, content strategy, web analytics, social media marketing, branding, public relations and other aspects of internet marketing.
 Although a truly effective marketing effort involves all channels, I am most drawn to the organic channel.
 Firstly, it produces the greatest amount of traffic and second, it’s basically FREE.